mohamad-es/mohammad-esmaeilpour/README.md

-## Hi there Welcome to my coding space 💻
+Hi, I'm Mohammad Esmaeilpour!

-👋 Hi, I'm Mohammad Esmaeilpour.
-I'm a passionate Front-End Developer who specializes in Next.js, React, and TypeScript.
+I'm a Front-End Developer specializing in Next.js, React, and TypeScript.

-🚀 With a keen eye for detail, I build efficient, scalable, and responsive web applications.
+I thrive on building scalable, high-performance web applications and delivering seamless user experiences.
+Problem-solving is at the core of my work—I enjoy tackling challenges and finding innovative solutions.

-💻 Skilled in **JavaScript**, **Tailwind CSS**, and **Material-UI**, I love turning complex ideas into elegant solutions.
+I love working in collaborative environments, learning from others, and sharing my knowledge to help teams grow and succeed.